RunestoneInteractive/httlads/_sources/Introduction/introduction.rst

 `understanding this data <https://www.tekscan.com/product-group/medical/in-shoe>`_.

-What does a data scientist do?
+What Does a Data Scientist Do?
 ------------------------------

 .. youtube:: 0tuEEnL61HM